Bryce-Summers/Interpolators/README.md

 # Interpolators
-A Processing 3 Tool that extends the work of Golan Levin's pattern master project.
+A Processing 3.0a5 Tool that extends the work of Golan Levin's pattern master project.

 Please see: https://github.com/golanlevin/Pattern_Master

+Warning: this too only works with processing version 3.0a5, we will update it to comply with the upcoming released versions of proccessing when support for PApplet type code is again availible.

 Features
 -----